Bellevue Avenue Ribbon Cutting

 This past Friday, A Tiny Home for Good celebrated another ribbon cutting ceremony at Bellevue.
 Here, we got to display to the public our four new units, that our residents will be moving into very soon.
 Despite the weather being cold, and rainy, the turn out was unbelievable and A Tiny Home for Good would love to thank everyone that made the day that much more special.
-Below is a photo of one of the new residents, Dale, who has given unmatched hard work and dedication to help get the units finished.
+One of the new residents, Dale, has given unmatched hard work and dedication to help get the units finished.

 Here are some photos of what the tiny houses look like on the inside.
 Each unit was equipped with beds, bedding, bed side tables, lamps, laundry supplies, toiletries, microwave, coffee pot, kitchen utensils, towels and so much more to get the home owners started off!
 Thank you to everyone that helped put these awesome houses together!